 Visually, this is a very unique book.
 It provides short stories and poems related to the power law being discussed in red ink in the margins of certain pages.
 This is something I haven’t come across in other books and adds an extra visual and informational element to Greene’s work.

-I also like that this book takes you throughout history.
+This book takes you on a historic journey.
 Greene has masterfully compiled stories of power from around the globe, including countries like China, Japan, France, and Germany.
 The stories are extremely wide-ranging and all serve a clear purpose, effectively highlighting the specific power law being discussed.

 I found the format of this book very repetitive.
-From the first to the 48th law, the template remains the same.
+From start to finsih, the template remains the same.
 You are given one or two historical stories to show the law in action, Greene then interprets the law and finally a reversal is discussed, which suggests how in certain instances the power law may not apply.

-If you love history, this book is absolutely for you.
-It will teach you the dynamics of power and how historical empires, dynasties and dictators rose and ultimately fell from power.
+- You love history – Greene shows you the dynamics of power and how historical empires, dynasties and dictators rose and ultimately fell from power